Build a to-do list app with Vue.js and Laravel

 Create our mutations

 Mutations allow us to perform some changes on our data.
-Create ../resources/js/store/mutations.js
+Create ../resources/js/store/mutations.js and paste this piece of code inside:

 let mutations = {